How to Get Rid of Fungus Gnats Effectively (Complete Guide)

-Both the larval and adult stages of this small plant pest can cause big problems for houseplants.
-This complete guide lays out all the ways you can get rid of fungus gnats indoors.
+Both the larval and adult stages of fungus gnats can cause big problems for houseplants.
+This complete guide lays out all the ways you can get rid of fungus gnats indoors effectively.

 Fungus gnats (families Mycetophilidae and Sciaridae) are a common pest of plants grown indoors, especially where humidity and moisture are high.
 They’re usually first noticed when the harmless adults are seen flying around house plants or gathered at a nearby window.